asamn/ML_FINAL_PROJECT/README.md

 -Features starting with "RPL_" were separated as they represent different social vulnerability rankings scores (overall and for individual themes)

--To elimiate the presence of multicolinearity, only the indicating features will be considered for for the models - hence, I omit the social vulerability ranking scores.
+-To elimiate the presence of multicollinearity, only the indicating features will be considered for for the models - hence, I omit the social vulerability ranking scores.

 -Data was split between 20% testing and 80% training